airborne-commando/OPSEC-OSINT-Tools/README.md

 ## In the year 2016, a basket weaving image board used OSINT to pay some supposed terrorist a visit from a govt in Russia resulting in airstrikes.

->In 2016, amid the Syrian Civil War, rebel groups tried to overthrow President Assad, leading to foreign involvement from the U.S. and Russia.
-On 4chan, users identified a rebel camp from a Jaysh al-Izza video and relayed its coordinates to Russian contacts, resulting in airstrikes after the camp was located twice (Pezle, 2022).[^8][^7]
+>"In 2016, amid the Syrian Civil War, rebel groups tried to overthrow President Assad, leading to foreign involvement from the U.S. and Russia.
+On 4chan, users identified a rebel camp from a Jaysh al-Izza video and relayed its coordinates to Russian contacts, resulting in airstrikes after the camp was located twice (Pezle, 2022)."[^8][^7]

 UPDATE: Turns out it was a really complex war[^19] the 4chan got involved in, still keeping this up as a key example however; the main issue is that they exposed their training locations with geographic locations to the internet like complete morons.
 Thus bad opsec.

 ## In 2017, Shia LaBeouf had a protest due to Trumps election; this resulted in a basket weaving image board using OSINT and [sky patterns to figure out where a flag is.

->In 2017, 4chan users managed to track down and replace Shia LaBeouf's "He Will Not Divide Us" protest flag.
+>"In 2017, 4chan users managed to track down and replace Shia LaBeouf's "He Will Not Divide Us" protest flag.
 Using only the live-stream footage of the flag, they analyzed flight patterns, star positions, and a tweet to locate the flag in Greeneville, Tennessee.
 A local troll then honked his car horn until the sound was picked up on the live-stream, pinpointing the exact location.
-The flag was replaced with a Trump hat, marking the end of this elaborate trolling operation.[^6]
+The flag was replaced with a Trump hat, marking the end of this elaborate trolling operation (Lamoureux, Mack 2017)."[^6]

 ## Digital profiling (OSINT profiling).